 Silver City, Idaho

 Idaho alone has about 150 ghost towns.
 The best, Silver City, was founded in 1864, just two years after silver and gold were discovered nearby, luring hundreds of miners from all walks of life.
-Today, all that’s left are about 70 buildings and numerous mine dumps.
+Today, you can stay in the historic Idaho Hotel and visit two shops in addition to exploring the town which still has 75 historic buildings.
+Learn more at www.historicsilvercityidaho.com.